-We statistically investigated the variability of the decadal trends in the Baltic Sea over the period 1900-2012 and explored various physical factors that may explain this variability.
-The decadal trends of the Baltic Sea level are influenced by the
+We statistically investigated the variability in the decadal trends in the Baltic Sea over the period 1900-2012 and explored various physical factors that may explain this variability.
+The decadal trends of the Baltic Sea level are influenced by the SLP and therefore by the wind forcing, as in the case of interannual variations.
+The SLP fields explain a considerable (i.e. 59% in wintertime) amount of decadal sea-level trends.
+However, this influence is spatially heterogeneous, with a stronger effect in the northern and a weaker effect in the southern Baltic Sea.
+This contrasts with a rather spatially homogeneous variation in the decadal sea-level trends in the Baltic Sea, which implies that SLP alone is likely not the sole factor that drives the variations in the decadal sea-level trends.

-- 15 SLP and therefore by the wind forcing, as in the case of interannual variations.
-Those SLP fields explain considerable (i.e. 59% in wintertime) amount of decadal sea-level trends.
-However, this influence is spatially heterogeneous, with a stronger effect in the northern and a weaker one in the southern Baltic Sea.
-This contrasts with a rather spatially homogeneous variation of the decadal sea-level trends in the Baltic Sea, which implies that SLP alone is likely not the sole factor that drives the variations of the decadal sea-level trends. - 20 To identify this underlying factor, we explored the role of precipitation and of the Atlantic Multidecadal Oscillation (AMO).
-Precipitation in the previous season over the Baltic Sea catchment area seems to be a robust candidate to explain the variations of the decadal sea-level trends in the summer and autumn seasons, as well as partly in wintertime, but its role is much weaker in the spring season.
-Evaporation in the winter and autumn seasons contributes to that lagged connection between precipitation and sea-level trend residuals.
-The lagged effect of precipitation is rather homogeneous for all Baltic - 25 Sea tide gauges.
+To identify this underlying factor, we explored the role of precipitation and the Atlantic Multidecadal Oscillation (AMO).
+Precipitation in the previous season over the Baltic Sea catchment area seems to be a robust candidate to explain the variations in the decadal sea-level trends in the summer and autumn seasons, as well as partly in wintertime, but its role is much weaker in the spring season.
+Evaporation in the winter and autumn seasons contributes to the lagged connection between precipitation and sea-level trend residuals.
+The lagged effect of precipitation is rather homogeneous for all Baltic Sea tide gauges.

-We could also not identify a clear contribution of the North Atlantic Ocean to variations of the sea-level trends in the Baltic Sea in any of the four seasons.
-This is likely due to the strong regional forcing of the sea-level trends at decadal time scales.
+We also could not identify a clear contribution of the North Atlantic Ocean to variations in the sea-level trends in the Baltic Sea in any of the four seasons.
+This is likely due to the strong regional forcing of the sea-level trends on decadal timescales.

 Some implications can be derived from these conclusions.
-Although the future anthropogenic sea-level trends in the future in the North Atlantic and probably area-averaged sea-level will roughly follow the global sea-level rise caused by

-30 anthropogenic warming, the Baltic Sea, the decadal variations around this trend, linked to natural climate variations, may be different in the North Atlantic and the Baltic Sea and within the Baltic Sea itself.
-The effects of the trends in the SLP are spatially heterogeneous, and most important in wintertime.
-The effect of precipitation trends, assuming that the same mechanisms remain unaltered in the future, may affect some seasons more strongly than others, and therefore the seasonal decadal trends in sea-level may also more strongly diverge in the future if the large-scale hydrological cycle is intensified in a future climate.
+Although the future anthropogenic sea-level trends in the future in the North Atlantic and probably area-averaged sea level will roughly follow the global sea-level rise caused by anthropogenic warming, the decadal variations around this trend linked to natural climate variations may be different in the North Atlantic and within the Baltic Sea itself.
+The effects of the trends in the SLP are spatially heterogeneous and most important in wintertime.
+The effect of precipitation trends, assuming that the same mechanisms remain unaltered in the future, may affect some seasons more strongly than others, and therefore the seasonal decadal trends in sea level may also more strongly diverge in the future if the large-scale hydrological cycle is intensified in a future climate.
 This effect may be smoothed if the impact of river regulation becomes stronger in the future.
-Therefore, detection and attribution studies focusing on identifying the anthropogenic signal (due to greenhouse gas forcing) on the

-5 Baltic sea-level would need to consider the spatial and seasonal heterogeneity of the atmospheric and oceanic drivers on decadal sea-level variations
+Therefore, detection and attribution studies focusing on identifying the anthropogenic signal (due to greenhouse gas forcing) on the Baltic Sea level would need to consider the spatial and seasonal heterogeneity of the atmospheric and oceanic drivers of decadal sea-level variations

-The role of the Atlantic Multidecadal Oscillation appears also to be limited in the Baltic sea level variability in the historical record, compared to other regional drivers.
-This implies that in the future decades the variations around the secular sea-level rise in both seas would continue to appear uncoupled.
-This could have some implications, for instance, for the rate of water

-10 exchange between the North Sea and the Baltic Sea, and therefore explain part of the decadal variability in the frequency of North Sea water inflows into the Baltic Sea.
+The role of the Atlantic Multidecadal Oscillation appears to also be limited in the Baltic Sea sea-level variability in the historical record compared to other regional drivers.
+This implies that in future decades, the variations around the secular sea-level rise in both seas would continue to appear uncoupled.
+This could have some implications, for instance, for the rate of water exchange between the North Sea and the Baltic Sea, and therefore explain part of the decadal variability in the frequency of North Sea water inflows into the Baltic Sea.
 This impact has not been further explored here.